-The student financial aid program at Georgia Highlands College is intended to assist qualified and eligible students in accessing higher education.
-For those students who need assistance in meeting educational costs, student financial aid is available in the form of grants, scholarships, and loans.
-Student work-study is available for those who meet federal criteria when funding is available.
+The Office of Scholarships and Financial Aid (OSFA) at Georgia Highlands College is intended to assist qualified and eligible students in accessing Higher Education.
+For those students who need assistance in meeting educational costs, financial aid is available in the form of Grants, Work Study, Loans, and Scholarships (Federal Work Study funding is available for those who meet Federal criteria when funding is available).

-Students who need financial assistance should visit https://sites.highlands.edu/financial-aid/ or contact the GHC Office of Student Financial Aid for applications and instructions.
+Students who need financial assistance should visit https://sites.highlands.edu/financial-aid/ or contact the OSFA for information and instructions.

 Financial Aid Application Procedures and Deadlines